FailAcademy/learning/wdp-toronto/_lessons/week-06/03-intro-to-wordpress.md

 Let's start customizing our WordPress installation.

 Install the [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugin and try creating a form.
 Follow the instructions it provides for including a form in a page (feel free to create a special page for this if you like).

+**Hint:** You'll need to use a shortcode block to add the form to the page.

 Also try browsing for a new theme to install on your site and activate it.
 Take a look at the front end of your site to see what effect it had.
 Did anything weird or unexpected happen?